-Anyway, back to the point here.
-In this guide I’m going to help you solve one of the first problems a new streamer or YouTube creator faces.
-Typically, your old webcam or your laptop integrated webcam won't be good enough in terms of video quality and audio quality.
+In this guide, I will help you solve one of the first problems a new streamer or YouTube creator faces.
+Typically, your old webcam or laptop-integrated webcam won't be good enough in terms of video quality and audio quality.
 Before you go on a spending spree for a 4K webcam, here is another solution.

 You probably have a 4K camera in your pocket.
 Yes, that is your Android smartphone or your iPhone.

-Wouldn't it be amazing if you could turn your phone into a 4K webcam then?
+Wouldn't it be fantastic if you could turn your phone into a 4K webcam, then?
 Especially if it is a flagship smartphone, it will probably outperform a lot of non-premium webcams out there.

 There are two free apps to help you overcome this problem.
 The Iriun 4K webcam app and the DroidCam app.
-Both of them work in a similar fashion.
-You need to install the client on your computer and the Android/iOS app on your phone.
-The client will connect with your phone either through Wi-Fi or USB (on Android you need to enable USB debugging) and add a new camera device to your PC capturing video and/or audio from your phone.
+Both of them work similarly.
+You must install the client on your computer and the Android/iOS app on your phone.
+The client will connect with your phone through Wi-Fi or USB (on Android, you need to enable USB debugging) and add a new camera device to your PC to capture video and/or audio from your phone.

 Below you will find the features of both webcam apps.